Sitecore/Sitecore.HabitatHome.Utilities/XC/install/README.md

 Once the above files have been downloaded, these are **_2 options_** to install the Sitecore Experience Commerce

-- If you plan on installing Habitat Home Demo (**Sitecore.HabitatHome.Commerce**), execute the script without parameter
+- If you plan on installing the Habitat Home Demo (**Sitecore.HabitatHome.Commerce**), execute the script without parameter

     ```powershell
     .\install-xc0.ps1